 Quality Time With Dad

 Murphy stars as Evan Danielson, a Denver-based financial executive who has more of a relationship with his Blackberry than his 7-year-old daughter, Olivia.
 He’s estranged from his wife Nicole, Ari Parker, and finds himself caring for Olivia for a few days and doesn’t have the first clue about what to do with her.
 He decides to ignore her and instead throws himself into his computer and business phone calls.
-She, on the other hand pays close attention to everything daddy says and does.
-Olivia’s trio of imaginary friends, ‘the princesses’ are also steadfast observers and they start to draw conclusions about what they are seeing in daddy’s work portfolios.
+She, on the other hand, pays close attention to everything daddy says and does.
+Olivia’s trio of imaginary friends, ‘the princesses’, are also steadfast observers, and they start to draw conclusions about what they are seeing in daddy’s work portfolios.

-Sarah Adamson © 2009
+Sarah Knight Adamson © 2009